pratikanilghadi/Alt-F5-Monorepo/README.md

 ## Introduction

-This repository contains the backend code for our application, implemented using FastAPI.
+This repository contains the backend code for our application, which was implemented using FastAPI.

 ## Prerequisites